-12.02 House Crew employees who work for two (2) hours or more without a meal period shall be entitled to a fifteen (15) minute paid rest period at a time which is appropriate under the circumstances.
+12.02 All employees covered under this Agreement who work for two (2) hours or more without a meal period shall be entitled to a fifteen (15) minute paid rest period at a time which is appropriate under the circumstances.
 These break periods cannot be calculated as overtime worked nor can they be banked to accumulate paid time off.

 12.03 House Crew and Stage Hand employees who are scheduled to work for five (5) hours or more shall be entitled to a one (1) hour unpaid meal period.
 If, in the event of an emergency and/or exceptional circumstances, a one (1) hour unpaid meal period is not possible, the employees shall be entitled to: